-The list archive consists of all of the notebook logs for your list.
-(If your list is coded "Notebook= No", then it does not have a list archive, of course.)
+he list archive consists of all of the notebook logs for your list.
+(If your list is coded "Notebook No", then it does not have a list archive, of course.)
 Users can find out what notebook logs are available for a specific list by sending the command INDex listname to the appropriate LISTSERV host.

-7.1 Setting Up and Managing Archive Notebooks
+16.1.1 Setting Up Archive Notebooks

-If your list is coded "Notebook= No", you should consult your LISTSERV maintainer before changing the keyword to create list archive notebooks.
-The LISTSERV maintainer will have to tell you where the notebook should be kept (the second parameter in the "Notebook=" keyword).
+If your list is coded "Notebook= No", you should consult your LISTSERV maintainer to change the keyword to create list archive notebooks.
+The LISTSERV maintainer is the only one who can change this setting and specify where the notebook should be kept.
 Also, depending on local policies, you may or may not be allowed to archive your list, or keep more than a few months' or weeks' worth of archives available at a given time.

-7.1.1 Indexing Available Archive Notebooks
+16.1.2 Indexing Available Archive Notebooks